Privacy Policy

 Information included in allocation requests is treated as private communications between the submitters and the ACCESS staff and committees that evaluate the proposals.
 This includes information about whether or not a proposal has been submitted for evaluation, identities of reviewers, and any reviewer comments associated with the request.

-Data from allocation requests may be utilized by ACCESS staff or authorized third parties to study the allocations process and perform correlation with usage patterns and scientific success/productivity either for purposes of ACCESS or for reports to sponsors.
-In such cases, results will be anonymized and/or aggregated before being made public.
+Data from allocation requests may be utilized by ACCESS staff or authorized third parties to study the allocations process and to analyze usage patterns and scientific success or productivity for purposes of ACCESS project management or for reports to sponsors.
+In such cases, results will be anonymized and summarized before publication.

 6.5 Information from a Partner

 To assist in reporting to NSF, appropriate operation of services, and troubleshooting of services, ACCESS Operations requires Resource Providers (RP) to share coarse network data with ACCESS Operations.
-This includes aggregate and/or de-identified network data and utilization from that RP to other ACCESS sites.
-Also, the RP grants consent for the release of this relevant data from Internet2 to be shared with ACCESS Operations of network traffic to/from the RP.
+This includes aggregate and de-identified network and utilization data from that RP to other ACCESS sites.
+RPs also grant consent for the release of this relevant data from Internet2 to be shared with ACCESS Operations of network traffic to/from the RP.

-If a partner (e.g., gateway operator, Resource Provider, PI, or campus champion) releases data to ACCESS, they must specify if it has privacy constraints and thus falls under this policy.
-All other data received is assumed public and may be used at the discretion of ACCESS.
+If a partner (e.g., gateway operator, Resource Provider, PI, or campus champion) releases data to ACCESS, they must specify all privacy constraints regarding such data.
+Handling of private data received by ACCESS is governed by this policy.
+All other data received is assumed to be public and may be used at the discretion of ACCESS.

-ACCESS does not sell user information; however, ACCESS does share some information publicly.
-As a project supported by a federal agency, most usage data about ACCESS services and for ACCESS-allocated resources is made public via the XDMoD Portal, though users can limit the amount of profile information that may be shared publicly.
+ACCESS does not sell user information.
+ACCESS does share some information publicly.
+As a project supported by a U.S. federal agency, most usage data about ACCESS services and for ACCESS-allocated resources is made public via the XDMoD Portal.
+ACCESS users can choose to share information about their ACCESS allocation awards with ORCID, via the ACCESS User Profile interface; by default these data are not shared with ORCID.

-ACCESS shares identifiable information with ACCESS Resource Providers to resolve system issues, perform accounting on ACCESS allocations, and resolve security incidents.
-ACCESS may also share some identifiable information as part of publicly available usage data describing allocations and use of ACCESS services or ACCESS-allocated resources.
+ACCESS necessarily shares personally identifiable information with ACCESS Resource Providers to manage user accounts, resolve system issues, perform accounting on ACCESS allocations, and resolve security incidents.
+ACCESS may also share some identifiable information as part of publicly available usage data summarizing allocations and use of ACCESS services or ACCESS-allocated resources.

 7.1 Information Shared with Resource Providers

 ACCESS routinely makes information about its users and their usage available to participating Resource Providers for purposes of securing, maintaining, and administering ACCESS-allocated resources.
 Information shared in this manner will then fall under the privacy policies of the Resource Provider sites rather than this policy.
-While this information is shared without obligation, it is expected these sites will treat such information for operational purposes in a manner generally in alignment with this policy.
+Resource Provider sites are expected to treat such information for operational purposes in a manner consistent with this policy.

 7.2 Institutional Review Board Approval

-ACCESS may permit access by a third party to non-anonymized data that is otherwise deemed private or confidential in this policy for research purposes.
+ACCESS may permit access by a third party to PII data for authorized research purposes.
 Such permission shall be contingent on approval from the third party’s Institutional Review Board.
-In such cases, results will be anonymized and/or aggregated before being made public.
+In such cases, results will be anonymized and summarized before publication.

 7.3 Legal Requests

-The ACCESS project office is associated with a public institution and funded by a federal agency.
+The ACCESS project offices are associated with a public institution and funded by a U.S. federal agency.
 Therefore, ACCESS is subject to Freedom of Information Act (FOIA) requests and must respond to these as well as any other legitimate legal and regulatory requests.